 The thought of how Ubuntu earns must’ve come to your mind.
 Well, Ubuntu earns money from the professional services given to enterprise users incorporates.
 Hence, if you are a home user you are free to use it and distribute it for free legitimately!

 What About Security?
 Don’t worry about security as Canonical (the parent company of Ubuntu) takes care of it, for free!
 Hence, Ubuntu is as safe as the newest versions of Windows.
 You will find many debates comparing Ubuntu and Windows in terms of security and in my 6 months of use, I never had a security problem with Windows or even Ubuntu.

 Ubuntu is Ideal For

-2) Got a software or web desire in you? then you have support for Android Studio, Visual code, and so many more.
-If that is not enough then you can always find a Repository that can provide you support.
+2) Are you a software developer?
+Then you will be very happy here!
+Ubuntu supports Android Studio, Visual Code, and so many more.
+If that is not enough then you can always find a Repository for any other software and download it.

 if your favorite app is not available then you can use software like Wine that can let you launch the “.EXE” file (Windows executable file).
 This, however, is a little tricky and you can seek YouTube videos for the best and most convenient results.

 3) Ubuntu is great for media consumption be it songs or videos.
 Generally, you can use web logins of Netflix, Hotstar, Amazon Prime, etc since native app support is yet to come.
 For music, however, you have app support for Spotify & many other apps.

 4) Do you prefer to develop content?
 Then Ubuntu will not disappoint either.
 You get complete support from Audacity and other audio production apps like Transitions DJ, MuseScore, etc. For video editing, you can use OpenShot, kdenlive, Blender, Lossless Cut, and so many other options.